 Maree has worked in both the private and public sectors and established the first comprehensive lymphoedema clinic at the Mercy Hospital for Women in 1994.
 Whilst she was there she assisted in establishing the Lymphoedema Compression Garment Fund.
 Her involvement in lymphoedema has not only been from a clinical perspective.
 She was part of the steering committee that established the Australasian Lymphology Association (ALA) and was their first president.
 At a state level Maree has a close association with the Lymphoedema Practitioners Education Group of Victoria and served on their committee for many years as well as serving as president.
 She has also been on numerous committees and working parties in relationship to lymphoedema both at a state and federal level.

 She is past chairperson of the ALA Education Training Guidelines Subcommittee and of the ALA National lymphoedema Practitioners Register Committee of Management.
-Maree is also was on the executive committee for the Australian Lymphoedema Framework.
-She has also co-chaired. for a number of years, the education committee for the International Lymphoedema Framework.
+Maree was also on the executive committee for the Australian Lymphoedema Framework.
+She also co-chaired, for a number of years, the education committee for the International Lymphoedema Framework.

 Michelle Pardy has over 20 years experience.
 She has worked in the areas of Neurology, Women’s Health and more recently Muskuloskeletal Physiotherapy and Complex Pain disorders.
 She is also a qualified yoga instructor and uses her yoga and physiotherapy experience to deliver an exercise class, which will focus on the individual, needs of each client and introduce them to a safe and effective practice.

 Dr Susan Hodson

 Medical Officer, Lymphoedema Services, Ballarat Health